connexcs/docs/routing-strategy.md

 **2. Random** – Routing calls to any random route without any sequence.

-**3. Round Robin** - System will pick a route calls according to sequence you selected.
+**3. Round Robin** - System will pick a call route according to the sequence you selected.

 **4. Manual** - Manual pick by the selected route.

-**5. Reverse LCR** – Most Expensive route will be picked first.
+**5. Reverse LCR** – Most Expensive route will be chosen first.

 **6. Tier Routing**  -  "Tier" in routing strategy allows 1 selection per tier.